Simonelis/Reversi-reinforcement-learning/README.md

 Reinforcement learning pipeline

-The system has 4 components: the value function approximator, the game-playing agent, the game database and the feature training module.
+The system has 4 modules: the value function approximator, the game-playing agent, the game database and the feature training module.

 Value function approximation